 Modern Thinking Meets Modern Tools

 If the aim of following lean construction practices is to maximize efficiency, it only makes sense to adopt tools that can assist with the process.
 New innovations in construction management software assist with communication between subcontractors and general contractors and from the field to the office.
-Software with capabilities to track production, take photos and videos onsite, and log any delays or issues complement lean construction methods and the combination helps companies work toward finishing projects on time and on budget.
+Subcontractor software with capabilities to track production, take photos and videos onsite, and log any delays or issues complement lean construction methods and the combination helps companies work toward finishing projects on time and on budget.
 As more and more big players in the construction industry adopt lean techniques, and subcontractors subsequently jump on board, we will see improved productivity, fewer disputes, and higher quality results.
 Plus, you can make sure that none of your buildings will ever have “The Leaning,” as part of their title.